Welcome! Meet Hannah Nicklin…

 Having had my back and shoulder problems, I understand your need to guard any sore areas for fear of returning back to that time when it was agony.

 I’m always open to chat about it during your sessions.
-I always work in your pain level threshold of 2-3, #1 being a light massage and #5 being deep pressure which makes you tense up and wish you hadn’t spoken out.
+I always work in your pain level threshold of 2-3, #1 being a light massage and #5 being deep pressure which makes you tense up and wish it would stop.
 It’s so important, especially when you have tender and sore areas, that I work with you to make sure it’s a gentle yet effective massage for both your body and your mind.

-My door is always open, for a chat or a sports massage,
+My door is always open, for a chat or one of the different treatments I offer,